 8. Rent Manager

 Re-Leased is designed for all types of properties, from commercial to residential, even office buildings and industrial spaces.
 As with a few of our other top software services, pricing information isn’t publicly available.
-To find out what it costs, you’ll have to call and get a quote for your property.
+You’ll have to call and get a quote for your property to find out what it costs.
 All customers get access to 24/7 customer support and unlimited numbers of units.
 If you’ve got a growing business, you don’t have to worry about switching services later on.

 The software allows you to automate a number of repetitive tasks.
 It can send out automated rent reminders, and you can use it to automate your property listings.
 A built-in communications hub connects you, your maintenance teams, and your tenants, which goes a long way to simplifying your maintenance projects.
 You can also integrate it with Google Calendar, Outlook, and Microsoft 365, so all of your calendars will be synced.